John “Dick” Richard Golob

+Dick was preceded in death by his father, mother, and brother, Donald.

+He is survived by his wife, Barbara, his six children, Brant (Gloria), Chris (Cindy), Tim (Patty), Diane (Sue), Vickie (James), and Randy (Carrie), 12 grandchildren, 10 great- grandchildren, and three great-great-grandchildren.

 Viewing and visitation will be held from 3 to 8 p.m.
 Friday, Jan.
-18, with recitation of the Holy Rosary at 6 p.m. at the Smith Funeral Home Chapel in Sunnyside.
-Mass of Christian burial will be held at 10 a.m.
-Saturday.
-Jan.
-19, 2019, at St Joseph’s Catholic Church in Sunnyside.
-Burial will follow at Lower Valley Memorial Gardens.
+18, 2019, with recitation of Holy Rosary at 6 pm at the Smith Funeral Home Chapel in Sunnyside.
+Mass of Christian Burial will be Saturday, Jan.
+19, 2019, at 10:00 am at St. Joseph Catholic Church in Sunnyside, with burial to follow at Lower Valley Memorial Gardens in Sunnyside.

 Comments